|

 and treachery will always overcome youth and skill."

-few of the better photos I took today, a break in the cloudy/rainy weather
+few of the better photos I took of our road and yard, a break in the cloudy/rainy weather

 with a bit of sunshine. |